The United Kingdom left the European Union at midnight Brussels time last night.

 I remained certain that the UK would not leave, regardless of the result, or that the country would leave on the loosest terms possible – what has been dubbed the Norway model – preserving free movement and membership of the European single market.

 Indeed, at the time there would almost certainly have been a broad consensus for such a departure – Brexit in name only – in both the House of Commons and in the country at large.
 Alas, a lack of clear, clever and non-partisan political leadership across the UK’s political spectrum meant that possibility was never fully explored, and the window of opportunity for such a pain-free exit closed very quickly.
-It was replaced by three years of fruitless arguments that ultimately led to dead end.
+It was replaced by three years of fruitless arguments that ultimately led to a dead end.

 As such, we are today no closer to knowing what kind of relationship the UK will have with Europe after the end of the transition period (which runs until December 31, 2020) than we were in 2016.